 Our membership had enjoyed attending lunches at Oak Hill Country Club for many years.
 Unfortunately, Oak Hill increased lunch prices about 50% to the point where we would have to charge attendees nearly $40.
 The steering committee felt that was too much.
 A few "trade trials" at the Penfield Country Club show them to be an excellent alternative at an affordable price.

-present his findings on the reasons for the company’s failure and concludes with lessons learned from Kodak – a company he considers to be a pioneer that certainly shaped the digital revolution.
+on the reasons for the company’s failure concluding with lessons learned from Kodak – a company he considers to be a pioneer that certainly shaped the digital revolution.